 Discover the unique cultural heritage of Pembroke and the Ottawa Valley.
 With over 900 tangible and intangible assets, you can now plan your day trips and visits around the area based on what interests you!

 The City of Pembroke, with an established industrial sector, is the largest commercial service centre between Ottawa and North Bay.
 Centrally located and easily accessible, Pembroke is just 150 km northwest of Ottawa, Canada’s capital, and within a four hour drive of both Montreal (and the St. Lawrence Seaway), and Toronto, Ontario’s capital.

-Pembroke has been officially designated Canada's 'Hockeytown'.
-With three native sons inducted to Hockey's Hall of Fame, Harry Cameron, Frank Nighbor and Hugh Lehman, a storied Junior A franchise, and generations of young players coming to our city to play in the Terry O'Neill Regional Silver Stick Tournament, Pembroke is one of our country's great hockey hotbeds.
+Pembroke has been officially designated Hockey Town Canada.
+With three native sons inducted to Hockey's Hall of Fame, Frank Nighbor, Harry Cameron, and Hugh Lehman, a storied Junior A franchise, and generations of young players coming to our city to play in the Terry O'Neill Regional Silver Stick Tournament, Pembroke is one of our country's great hockey hotbeds.